luohaoliu/interview-question-practice/SQL_concept_review.md

 The following SQL statement returns TRUE and lists the product names if ALL the records in the OrderDetails table has quantity = 10 (this example will return FALSE, because not ALL records in the OrderDetails has quantity = 10):

 SELECT ProductName FROM Products WHERE ProductID = ALL (SELECT ProductID FROM OrderDetails WHERE Quantity = 10);

+The SQL SELECT INTO Statement

+The SELECT INTO statement copies data from one table into a new table.

+SQL SELECT INTO Examples

+SELECT * INTO CustomersBackup2017 FROM Customers;

+The following SQL statement uses the IN clause to copy the table into a new table in another database.

+SELECT * INTO CustomersBackup2017 IN 'Backup.mdb' FROM Customers;

+The following SQL statement copies only a few columns into a new table.

+SELECT CustomerName, ContactName INTO CustomersBackup2017 FROM Customers;

+The following SQL statement copies data from more than one table into a new table.

+SELECT Customers.CustomerName, Orders.OrderID INTO CustomersOrderBackup2017 FROM Customers LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID;